MVI382B Cereal Technology

 Coordinated with MVI382A

-An external examiner evaluates exam and term papers.
+An external examiner evaluates a minimum of 25 exam papers.